Authors: Dr. Theo Notteboom and Dr. Jean-Paul Rodrigue

 Innovative corporations are taking a broader view of their business segments they seek to control and manage.
 As the ambition of global corporations often exceeds their capability and resources, outsourcing of logistics functions can be an important strategic option.
 Outsourcing enables a producer to transform fixed costs into variable costs, freeing internal resources for investments in core activities.
 Four basic forms of outsourcing can be distinguished concerning supply chain management:

-• The outsourcing of Value-Added Logistics (VAL).
-VAL implies that the production and distribution parts of a supply chain become truly integrated into one.
-For example, production companies in the high-tech industry increasingly outsource logistics manipulations to their products towards the distribution centers located near the consumer markets.
+- Outsourcing of Value-Added Logistics (VAL).
+Implies that the production and distribution parts of a supply chain become truly integrated into one.
+For example, production companies in the high-tech industry increasingly outsource logistics services for their products to distribution centers located near the consumer markets.
 As such, a large part of the value creation in the supply chain is transferred to logistics service providers.
 VAL might even include secondary manufacturing activities like systems assembly, testing, and software installation.

-• The re-engineering of supply chain processes (including customer order management, procurement, production planning, and distribution) to enhance performance typically results in collaborative networks with logistics partners.
+- Re-engineering of supply chain processes.
+It includes customer order management, procurement, production planning, and distribution to enhance performance typically results in collaborative networks with logistics partners.

 Increasing customer demands drive the 3PL service industry (Third Party Logistics) forward.